qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_overlay_tools.rst

 ......

 ``Symmetrical difference`` [vector]
-  Layer containing the symmetrical differences feature of the input layer
+  Layer containing the symmetrical differences feature of the input layer.

 See also
 ........